 - 1/2 glass red wine

-- 1 cup lamb stock homemade or other beef stock cube
+- 1 cup lamb stock homemade or use other stock like beef

 - salt for pasta and to taste